josiahsrc/flutter_functional_widget/README.md

 An experiment to see what a functional widget might look like in flutter.
 Taking inspiration from react to try to reduce boilerplate.

+EDIT: There is a much more flushed out implementation here: https://github.com/dart-lang/language/blob/main/working/macros/example/lib/functional_widget.dart
+(I wasn't aware of this at the time of writing this)

 ## New API

 For example, you might define a function like this